qureai/qureai.github.io/_posts/2018-05-03-teaching-machines-read-radiology-reports.md

 3. Rules can be readily added or modified to accommodate a new set of target findings in a rule based system.
 4. Previous works on clinical report parsing[[1](#MLbasedNLP), [2](#RulebasedNLP)] show that the results of machine learning based NLP systems are inferior to that of rule based ones.

-### Development of Rule based NLP:
+### Development of Rule based NLP
  As reports were collected from multiple centers, there were multiple reporting standards.
-Therefore, we constructed a set of rules to capture these variations by manually reading a large number of reports.
-Of these, two common types of rules are illustrated below.
+Therefore, we constructed a set of rules to capture these variations after manually reading a large number of reports.
+Of these, I illustrate two common types of rules below.

 #### Findings Detection
 In reports, the same finding can be noted in several different formats.
 These include the definition of the finding itself or its synonyms.
 For example, finding `blunted CP angle` could be reported in either of the following ways: